Trail descriptions in and around the San Francisco Bay Area

 Lake Chabot

 This ride starts out on the paved trail along the lake shore.
-(Expect kids, roller skaters, picnickers, etc.) While this part of the ride is pretty easy, as you'd expect, it's also not pancake-flat as you might expect a lake-side paved trail to be.
-There are plenty of brief ups and down that will take a little effort.
+(Expect kids, roller skaters, picnickers, etc.) While this part of the ride is pretty easy as you'd imagine, it's actually not pancake-flat like you might think a lake-side paved trail would be.
+There are plenty of brief ups and downs that will take a little effort.
 Keep that in mind in case you intend to bring any tricycle riders or octogenarian parents along for this part of the ride.

-After you come back out of Grass Valley and return to Brandon Trail, it's not long before the other unbroken climb of the ride begins: about a mile long where you gain roughly 300 feet.
-Riders in good shape won't even break a sweat doing this one; the grade is mostly around a comfortable six or seven percent.
+After you come back out of Grass Valley and return to Brandon Trail, it's not long before the other unbroken climb of the ride begins: about a mile long, where you gain roughly 300 feet.
+Riders in good shape won't even break a sweat while doing this one; the grade is mostly around a comfortable six or seven percent.
+Beginner riders could probably still find this climb worthy of some complaint, though.

-It's worth pointing out that portions of Live Oak Trail get a little steep as it descends back toward the lake shore level.
+When you find yourself crossing Marciel Road and reach a trailhead with parking, you will be at the highest elevation of the route and all the real climbing on the ride will be behind you.
+It's worth pointing out that, on your way down from here, portions of Live Oak Trail get a little steep as it descends back toward the lake shore level.
+At least one of these steep stretches reaches a grade around -24%.
 The trail is still a wide fire road, though, and even inexperienced riders shouldn't have much trouble here as long as they are a bit extra careful about controlling their speed and their braking.

 © Ergin Guney